Compare cheap motorhome insurance quotes with i-Wonder and cut the cost of insuring your camper.

 If you leave your motorhome on its parking spot for weeks at a time and only get behind the wheel for leisure use, you could be spoilt for choice with a range of cheaper policies from providers specialising in this type of cover.

-Your no-claims history doesn’t need to have been earned on a motorhome - most insurers will let you use a no-claims history earned on a car, as long as it’s not already in use on another vehicle.
+Your no-claims history doesn’t need to have been earned on a motorhome - most insurers will let you use a no-claims history earned on a car, so long as it’s not already in use on another vehicle.